rwilliams/jrubywiki/Concurrency-in-jruby.md

 Atomicity
 ---------

 Atomicity refers to the ability to perform a write to memory based on some view of that memory and to know the write happens before the view is invalid.
 There is a strong parallel here with volatility.
 An example would be updating a value if and only if it is still null.
-See the important not about the *lack* of atomicity in Ruby's ||= operation below.
+See the important note about the *lack* of atomicity in Ruby's ||= operation below.

 Very few operations in JRuby have any guaranteed atomicity.
 Usually, this is expected; most operations are done as simple reads or unconditional writes, like constant initialization, method definition, and so on.
 A few operations, however, are done atomically: